Demystifying Establishing Performance Standards

 - The Performance Criteria Puzzle

 Ok, it is time to determine what to measure, let’s make sure you don’t make any of these common mistakes

-The measurements that you rely on need to be absolute rather than indicative, you need to be sure the measurement reflects the performance of the individual.
-You will find that there are areas where you cannot accurately measure individual performance.
-A couple of common examples
+The measurements that you rely on, to determine your employee’s performance, should to be absolute rather than indicative.
+You need to be sure the measured results reflect the performance of the individual.
+Off course this is not always possible, you will find that there are areas where you cannot accurately measure the individual’s performance.
+Here are a couple of common examples

 The measures should be motivational